logo

 2 min read

-How are cultivars assessed Effective cultivars (July 2022) Science currently underway
+What does the Plantain Evaluation System do?
+How are cultivars assessed Effective cultivars (July 2022) Science currently underway Additional resources

 The Plantain Evaluation System reviews how effective different plantain cultivars are at reducing nitrate leaching.
 This system helps you and regulators trust the performance of those cultivars deemed "Effective" at this task.
 In the past, Tonic and Agritonic plantains have been identified as effective.
 However, with Tonic no longer commercially available, Agritonic serves as the benchmark for assessments.
 The system checks for increased urine volume and decreased urinary nitrogen.
 Currently, Ceres Tonic and Agritonic are labelled "Effective".
 There's ongoing research to refine the testing process, aiming to focus more on plant traits by 2025.
 The goal is to enhance cultivars for even better environmental outcomes.